 (General Education Diploma) and will be entering college.
 Find colleges and universities that offer credit or placement for AP scores.

 CLEP College Credit by Examination

 most widely accepted credit by examination program in

 the United States.
 Over 2,900 colleges and

 universities award credit for satisfactory scores on

-CLEP exams and these tests are inexpensive ($80).
+CLEP exams and these tests are inexpensive (Each exam is $87.
+Administrative fees may be included by the test center.
+Military service members may be eligible for free exam.)
 The 33 exams are divided into two categories: General Examinations

 and Subject Examinations, and take approximately 90